 Wrightwood Park

-Wrightwood Park is a 12.85-acre public park located in West Central Durham, North Carolina.
-The park was established in 1941 when the heirs of Richard Wright donated 17 acres of land on Anderson Street for community use.
+Located in West Central Durham, North Carolina, Wrightwood Park spans a generous 12.85 acres of public green space.
+The park dates back to 1941, when the heirs of Richard Wright donated 17 acres of land on Anderson Street to the city.

-Richard Wright was known for his philanthropic efforts, having previously donated funding to establish a school for neglected children in Durham, which was later named the Wright School.
+Richard Wright wasn't just any donor - he was a notable philanthropist who had previously funded a school for neglected children in Durham, which later became known as the Wright School.

-The park is open from 6:30AM to 8:30PM daily.
-Its location in West Central Durham makes it easily accessible to the surrounding community, serving as a valuable recreational resource for the area.
+The park welcomes visitors daily from 6:30AM to 8:30PM.
+Its location in West Central Durham puts it within easy reach for many neighborhood residents, representing a beloved recreational resource for the community.

 All Features & Facilities